chitenavi/practica7-fundamentos-react/README.md

 ## Usage

-> First you need the backend running before start the application, create .env file with API url, see .env.example.
+> First you need the backend running before start the application, create .env file with API url in root folder, see .env.example.
 > By default the app run on port 3000, use different port for API if you run both on the same machine.
 >
 > For start run: